Why Petty Cash Is Important to Small Businesses

 Keep as much cash as you need in your cash drawer, but not too much, so it isn't a temptation for employees or robbers.
 To determine a maximum amount for petty cash, keep records on expenditures over a period of time, using an average amount for each week, for example.
 You will need those records for tax purposes too.

-Keeping Track of Transactions
+Keep Track of Petty Cash Transactions

 As you start out, keep track of how much is in the petty cash box or drawer at the beginning of each day.
 As you make each payment, you will need petty cash slips or a transaction list.
 For each transaction, record the date, the amount, and what it was for.